-The symposium creates an opportunity for teacher candidates in special education to contribute to their field by presenting research studies that focuses on academic and behavioral outcomes for a wide rage of students with disabilities from the preschool to the high school level.
+The symposium creates an opportunity for teacher candidates in special education to contribute to their field by presenting research studies that focus on academic and behavioral outcomes for a wide range of students with disabilities from the preschool to the high school level.

-Winter 2018 - Dr. Warren Gleckel, Emeritus—Associate Professor, SUNY Buffalo State
+Winter 2018 - Warren Gleckel, Associate Professor Emeritus, SUNY Buffalo State

-Spring 2018 - Dr. William Heward, Professor Emeritus, Ohio State University
+Spring 2018 - William Heward, Professor Emeritus, Ohio State University

-Spring 2017 - Dr. Randy Sprick, Director, Teaching Strategies, Inc & Lead Consultant, Safe and Civil Schools
+Spring 2017 - Randy Sprick, Director, Teaching Strategies, Inc & Lead Consultant, Safe and Civil Schools

-Winter 2016 - Dr. Jevon Hunter, Woods-Beals Endowed Chair of Urban Education, SUNY Buffalo State
+Winter 2016 - Jevon Hunter, Woods-Beals Endowed Chair of Urban Education, SUNY Buffalo State

-Spring 2016 - Russell Gersten, Executive Eirector, Instructional Research Group
+Spring 2016 - Russell Gersten, Executive Director, Instructional Research Group

 Winter 2015 - Larry Maheady, Horace Mann Endowed Chair, SUNY Buffalo State